-Northwood Little League has approved a COVID-19 Return to Practice Protocol that is available on our website, and has been reviewed by the City of Irvine to be compliant with the state guidance.
+Northwood Little League has approved Return to Play Guidelines that are available on our website, and has been reviewed by the City of Irvine to be compliant with the state guidance.
 It includes guidance around the use of shared equipment, sanitization, face coverings and modified practices to adhere to social distancing requirements.
 All participants must review and be familiar with the protocols.
 In addition, training sessions will be held for all volunteers and participants.
-This protocol will be updated for games at a later date.

 The State considers baseball to be an outdoor moderate contact sport and has assigned it the second lowest risk level for youth recreational activities.
-As a result, recently released guidance indicates baseball games can be played in Orange County when the county returns to the red tier according to the state’s tiered system of COVID test positivity and case rate.
-It is possible that the county does not return to the red tier before the end of the 2021 spring season.
+As a result, recently released guidance indicates baseball games can be played in Orange County while in the purple or red tier with an adjusted case rate equal to or less than 14 per 100,000, according to the state’s tiered system of COVID test positivity and case rate.
+Orange County reached that metric around 2/26/21.
 The link to the current state guidance can be found here.

 In a normal season, practices for drafted divisions typically start the first week of February.
 The start of practices may be pushed back depending on how evaluations and the draft are determined.
 The league is aiming for upper division practices to start later in February, with lower division practices to start in the beginning of March.
 Games for all divisions will start by April 3.

 In a normal season, games end at the end of May.
 Depending on if and when games are allowed, the season could potentially be extended into June.

 Yes, registration fees for most age groups were significantly reduced in order to make baseball available to as many players as possible, and with the recognition that games were uncertain.
 For the youngest age group, fees were raised slightly to better reflect our actual costs, and are still the least expensive for that age group among baseball leagues in our immediate area.
 Challenger fees were also reduced, and continue to be less than the actual cost of participation.